 10 feet of black, double fold bias tape (purchase or make your own!)

-1. Download and print a copy of the candy corn template by entering your email address in the box below.
+1. Get a free copy of the candy corn template by entering your email address in the box below.
 Download the template and print it out.
 Be sure the “fit to page” box is blank and/or set your margins to “none”.
 The template should measure about 7.5” x 9”.

 2. Cut one copy of your template into 3 pieces for the front of the candy corn.
 For the other copy of the template, just cut out the triangle whole (this will be for the backs).